-Fig. 5: Coat with stretch belt.
+Fig. 5:

 TIP: When closing the belt of the coat, lift your shoulders up slightly.
 Thus, the weight of the coat will partially rest on the hips and will not be completely borne by the shoulders.

 Also when wearing front protective aprons the shoulders can be relieved from the total weight burden.
 Clever inclusions of stretch inserts redistribute the weight and support the back.